googleworkspace/google-chat-samples/python/dynamic-commands/README.md

    if you haven't already and ensure the `gcloud` command works.
 1. [Create a new Google Cloud Platform project](https://console.cloud.google.com) or select an existing project.
-1. Install the Chat App using the provided installer (`install.sh`).
+1. Install the Chat App using the provided installer ([`install.sh`](#installsh)).
+   - If you'd rather perform these steps manually, [information](#1-manual-installation-and-gcp-setup) is at the bottom of this README
-1. Copy the contents of the `command_files` to the newly created bucket in Google Cloud Storage.
+2. Copy the contents of the `command_files` to the newly created bucket in Google Cloud Storage.
-1. Setup your Chat App (you will need information from step 3 to complete this.).
+3. Setup your Chat App (you will need information from step 3 to complete this.).

 ## `install.sh`